OmicsDI/edu-dev/content/post/partners.md

 with a total of 10 partners contributing.
 MetabolomeXchange was inspired by and is implementing similar coordination strategies to ProteomeXchange.
 The founding partners are [MetaboLights](www.ebi.ac.uk/metabolights/) at EMBL-EBI(UK), Metabolomics Repository Bordeaux(FR), Golm Metabolome Database and the Metabolomics Workbench (US).
-The [Metabolomics Workbench](metabolomicsworkbench.org/) is a NIH funded collaboration of 6 Regional Comprehensive Metabolomics Resource Cores.
+The [Metabolomics Workbench](metabolomicsworkbench.org/) is an NIH-funded collaboration of 6 Regional Comprehensive Metabolomics Resource Cores.

 ## The European Genome-Phenome Archive